Conquering the 2024 Cicada Invasion: Fly Fishing Strategies & Patterns

 Royal Madam X: A versatile fly with a flashy royal blue body and rubber legs, perfect for mimicking cicadas.
 Use during peak hatch periods and in clear water conditions.
 Cast near banks and let it drift naturally or with slight twitches.

-Fire Orange Madam X: A bright, attention-grabbing pattern with a orange body and realistic profile.
+Fire Orange Madam X: A bright, attention-grabbing pattern with an orange body and realistic profile.
 Use in stained or turbulent water where visibility is reduced.
 Fish on the surface with a dead drift or gentle twitching motion.

 Royal Stimulator: A high-floating, buoyant fly with a royal blue body and hackle, great for mimicking large terrestrials.
 Effective throughout the hatch, especially in faster water.
 Dead drift in riffles or skitter across the surface.